nbrancati/USE-MiT/README.md

 `pip install -r requirements.txt`

+Once the `segmentation_models_pytorch` package is installed, the folder USE_MiT should be added in the directory `segmentation_models_pytorch/decoders`

 # Running the code
 General usage notes to run the script train_test.py containing the main are: